 We hit the ground running to make the most of every minute because we may miss the opportunity of happiness if we don’t grab it now.
 What an exhausting way to live life!

-What Does It Mean to Seize the Day in 2020?
+What Does It Mean to Seize the Day?

-The good news is that the motto Carpe Diem is still great advice to follow if you want to lead a meaningful life today despite COVID-19.
+The good news is that the motto Carpe Diem is still great advice to follow if you want to lead a meaningful life today.

 Living with the disruption that COVID-19 has bought us, Carpe Diem reminds us to make the most of the present moment rather than angst about the uncertainty of the future.
 Being present in the moment gives us control over our situation, and we can then take action to seize the day in a way that enables us to face the uncertainty and the unknown from a place of strength and power.